He Long: Communist guerrilla

 When the Red Army was reorganized into the Eighth Route Army in 1937, He was placed in command of the 120th Division.
 From late 1938 to 1940 He fought both the Japanese army and Kuomintang-affiliated guerrillas in Hubei.
 He's responsibilities increased during the Second Sino-Japanese War, and in 1943 he was promoted to be the overall commander of Communist forces in Shanxi, Shaanxi, Gansu, Ningxia, and Inner Mongolia.
 By the end of World War II He commanded a force of approximately 175,000 troops across northwestern China.
 He's most notable subordinates included Zhang Zongxun, Xu Guangda, and Peng Shaohui.

 He was successful in expanding Communist base areas throughout the period of World War II.
 Part of He's success was due to the social confusion caused by Japan's Ichi-Go offensive in the areas of China that Japanese operations effected.
 He was frequently able to expand Communist areas of operation by allying with local, independent guerrilla forces who were also fighting the Japanese.
 He's experience fighting the Kuomintang and the Japanese led him to question Mao's unconditional emphasis on the importance of ideological guerrilla warfare at the expense of conventional tactics and military organization.

 In October 1945, one month after the Japanese surrender, the command of He's forces was transferred to Peng Dehuai, which operated as the "Northwest Field Army".
-He became Peng's second-in-command, but spent most of the rest of the Chinese Civil War in central Party headquarters, in and around Yan'an.
-After the Japanese surrender, in 1945, He was elected to the Central Committee, and his influence rose within both the military and the communist political system.
+He became Peng's second-in-command, but spent most of the rest of the Chinese Civil War in central CCP headquarters, in and around Yan'an.
+After the Japanese surrender, in 1945, He was elected to the CCP Central Committee, and his influence rose within both the military and the communist political system.
 Near the end of the Chinese Civil War He was promoted to command the First Field Army, which was active in Southwest China.
 After the Communists won the civil war in 1949, He spent most of the 1950s in both civilian and military roles in the southwest.